 Studies are showing that Benzene inflicts genetic damage and has been linked to childhood leukemia in the offspring of those exposed long term.
 Also, neighborhoods within two blocks of gas stations are exposed to benzene levels that increase the risk of leukemia.

-Those who work with Benzene are particularly at a higher risk of developing illness because they inhale the vapors released from the solvent products.
+Those who work with Benzene are particularly at a higher risk of developing an illness because they inhale the vapors released from the solvent products.
 If they make contact with the chemical it seeps through the skin as well.
-Some of the high risk group occupations have been identified as chemical workers, refinery workers, rubber workers, printers, leather workers, press workers, painters, and gasoline distributors.
+Some of the high-risk group occupations have been identified as chemical workers, refinery workers, rubber workers, printers, leather workers, press workers, painters, and gasoline distributors.

 In addition to respiratory problems, skin problems, and blood disorders, the cancers that are linked to benzene exposure include acute myelogenous leukemia (AML), acute lymphocytic leukemia (ALL), chronic myelogenous leukemia (CML), chronic lymphocytic leukemia (CLL), hairy cell leukemia (HCL), non-Hodgkin’s lymphoma (NHL), Hodgkin’s disease, multiple myeloma, and myelodysplastic syndrome (MDS).

 Reports dating as far back as 1897 prove the definite link between Benzene and blood disorders.
 If you are exposed to Benzene through your occupation and experience any of these symptoms, you need to seek medical attention: